 Mastodon

 Started using Mastodon in around 2018.
-Still having two accounts on there, https://social.tchncs.de/@z428 and https://social.lol/@z428, which I randomly use.
+Still having two accounts on there, https://social.tchncs.de/@z428 and https://social.lol/@z428, the latter one being my primary Fediverse hangout as of today.

 - (+) By far the most consistent experience in terms of web interface and mobile apps.
 Maybe also the federated platform with the most well-polished user experience.